ELIXIR-Belgium/BioContainers_for_training/README.md

 # BioContainers for training
-Here we present a base specification and guidelines in using bioinformatics containers for training purposes.\
+Here we present a base specification and guidelines in using bioinformatics containers for training purposes, including examples.
+Go to the subfolders folders for more information.
-This repository includes examples.

 ## Containers
 Containers enable a common and controllable environment for running software and deals with some of the current problems during software development and distribution including dependencies and multiplatform usage.